MILLS & CO SOLICITORS LIMITED

 In extreme cases (for example where it is felt that others could be at risk if no action is taken), we may need to investigate and take disciplinary action even if a formal written complaint has not been made.

 (iv) Dispute Resolution Procedures - If the investigation concludes that there appears to be substance to the complaint, it will normally be appropriate in the case of an employee, director or consultant for the company’s Dispute Resolution Procedures to be invoked.
-In the case of a client or third party, where there is found to be substance to a complaint, appropriate action will be taken to protect the company and its staff from discrimination or harassment.
+In the case of a client or third party, where there is found to be substance to a complaint, appropriate action will be taken to protect the company and its staff from discrimination, bullying or harassment.

 Normally the complainant would be asked to agree to the Dispute Resolution Procedures being invoked.
 However, there may be occasions where, despite the views of the complainant, the matter needs to be formally pursued.
 The matter will be dealt with promptly, fairly and impartially.
 Care will be taken to ensure that the reputation of each party is not unjustly affected during the investigation.
 Any acts of retaliation or intimidation against the complainant will be treated as a disciplinary matter.